-Those who are passionate about technology with strong analytical and troubleshooting skills, and who are detail-oriented with the ability to deeply concentrate for long periods of time may do well to pursue careers as computer programmers.
+Computer programmers should be passionate about technology with strong analytical and troubleshooting skills.
+Being detail-oriented with the ability to deeply concentrate for long periods of time is also a plus for this career path.

 What Does A Computer Programmer Do?

 It’s the chief responsibility of computer programmers to write code with the intent of creating new software programs.
 They typically work closely with software developers and engineers to turn program designs into directions a computer can follow, using a variety of computer languages like Java, HTML and .NET/C#.
 In addition to creating new software programs, daily tasks may include:

 - Debugging through testing and correcting

 - Building and using computer-assisted software engineering (CASE) tools to program code

 Programmers will find that some assignments are simple and may take just a couple of days to create; mobile applications for smartphones are one example of a small program assignment.
 On the other end of the spectrum are programs that take up to a year, and sometimes longer, to complete; computer operating systems, for example, are considered complex, long-term assignments.

 |Administrative and support services||5%|